 Who pays for this inpatient level of care at the end of life?
 If you or a loved one are on Medicare, you probably already know it covers many medical services.
 One of those medical services is comprehensive hospice care coverage including inpatient hospice care.

-The Medicare Hospice Benefit is comprehensive coverage that pays for 100% of your services in the hospice plan of care, including a team of professionals — physicians, nurse practitioners, nurses, social workers/ bereavement counselors, spiritual support counselors, certified home health aides – plus, medication, equipment, supplies, and inpatient services, if necessary.
+The Medicare Hospice Benefit is comprehensive coverage that pays for 100% of your services in the hospice plan of care, including a team of professionals — physicians, nurses, social workers/ bereavement counselors, spiritual support counselors, certified home health aides – plus, medication, equipment, supplies, and inpatient services, if necessary.
 Please note: you may be responsible for a small co-payment.

 Also included under the Medicare Hospice Benefit are the four levels of hospice care, and inpatient hospice is one of those four levels.
 Medicare will pay for inpatient hospice care for patients who have Medicare Part A (Hospital Insurance) or Part C (Medicare Advantage Plans) and meet the following conditions:

 In hospice care, sometimes you or your loved one may experience symptoms that are severe and unrelieved.
 A hospice team will do their best to manage these symptoms in your home environment.
 These symptoms include pain, shortness of breath, nausea and vomiting, and severe anxiety.
-The hospice team will work with you, your family, and your physician to make any necessary changes to you or your loved one’s medicines or other treatments to relieve these symptoms.
+The hospice team will work with you, your family, and your physician to make any necessary changes to you or your loved one’s medications or other treatments to relieve these symptoms.

 However, sometimes these symptoms do not respond to the regular medications available in the home environment.
 When these symptoms do not improve over 24 to 48 hours, then the hospice nurse may decide to transfer you or your loved one to an inpatient center so symptoms can be managed more quickly.

 Medicare will pay for inpatient hospice care as long as you or your loved one are experiencing severe pain and symptoms related to the hospice diagnosis.
-The goal of inpatient hospice care is to get those symptom under control so you or your loved one can return to the comfort of your home.
+The goal of inpatient hospice care is to get those symptoms under control so you or your loved one can return to the comfort of your home.

 Medicare requirements for inpatient hospice coverage include: